AlexWaygood/typeshed-stats/examples/example.md

 ### Number of lines

-22 (excluding blank lines)
+23 (excluding blank lines)

-### Package status: *up to date*
+### Package status: *no longer updated*

-These stubs should be fairly up to date.
-In typeshed's CI, [stubtest][] tests these stubs against the latest version of the runtime package that's available.
+The runtime package has not added type hints, but these stubs are no longer updated by typeshed for some other reason.

 ### Upload status: *uploaded*